cncf/toc/proposals/incubation/cloudcustodian.md

 ## Community size and any existing sponsorship

+Cloud Custodian has been in the CNCF Sandbox since June 24th, 2020

 The following statistics, when related to code repositories, are for the main Cloud Custodian repo of [https://github.com/cloud-custodian/cloud-custodian](https://github.com/cloud-custodian/cloud-custodian).

-* GitHub Stars: 3,569
+* GitHub Stars: 3,569  (+18% since sandbox)
 * Releases: 86+
-* Commits: 3554+
+* Pull Requests: 3576+
 * Forks: 996+
 * Contributors: 299+
+* Gitter Channel Members: 1533
 * Maintainers: 20 maintainers from 5 organizations

 ### Who is currently known to be using the project?
 Are they using it in production and at what scale?